IBM/Spark-on-zOS/README.md

 The output should be similar to the following:
 TODO: add 1st result pic

+6.2 Join the VSAM and DB2 data into dataframe in Spark
-6.2 Run cell #2 - The Scala code in the second cell loads the DB2 data (transaction data) into Spark and performs a data transformation.
+Run cell #2 - The Scala code in the second cell loads the DB2 data (transaction data) into Spark and performs a data transformation.
 * **Click on the next ‘In [ ]:’ to select the next cell**
 * **Click the run cell button**
 The output should be similar to the following:
 TODO: add 2nd result pic

+6.3 Create a logistic regression dataframe and plot it
-6.3 Run cell #3 - The Scala code in the third cell joins the VSAM and DB2 data into a new ‘client_join’ dataframe in Spark.
+Run cell #3 - The Scala code in the third cell joins the VSAM and DB2 data into a new ‘client_join’ dataframe in Spark.
 * **Click on the next ‘In [ ]:’ to select the next cell**
 * **Click the run cell button**
 The output should be similar to the following:
 TODO: add 3rd result pic

+6.4 Get statistical data
-6.4 Run cell #4 - The Scala code in the fourth cell performs a logistic regression to evaluate the probability of customer churn as a function of customer activity level.
+Run cell #4 - The Scala code in the fourth cell performs a logistic regression to evaluate the probability of customer churn as a function of customer activity level.
 The ‘result_df’ dataframe is also created, which is used to plot the results on a line graph.
 * **Click on the next ‘In [ ]:’ to select the next cell**
 * **Click the run cell button**
 The output should be similar to the following: